Paopun20/paopao-cli/README.md

 ## 🤝 Contributing

 ### Creating Commands
-This is a simple template to create your own command compatible with PaoPao CLI.
+This is a simple template to create your own command compatible with PaoPao's CLI.
 AND THIS REPO IS OPEN SOURCE, YOU CAN CONTRIBUTE YOUR COMMANDS TO THE COMMUNITY!
 BUT UNDER APACHE LICENSE 2.0

 ---